Feo's Stuff

 USA: Rated R

 Her boss is one Max Renn (James Woods: CAT'S EYE, VAMPIRE$, FINAL FANTASY: The Spirits Within, SCARY MOVIE 2), a disheveled guy who lives in a disheveled apartment and runs the crappiest, most offensive television network he can, because it's all he can afford to do.
-He doesn't have the money to buy the better quality television shows and movies, so he buys the cheapest, which usually involve lots of sex and violence.
+He doesn't have the money to buy better quality television shows and movies, so he buys the trashiest, which usually involve lots of sex and violence.
 He's one step away from getting nabbed by government regulators but, for the moment, he's small enough and local enough to fly just below their radar.

 Max wants to change that.
 He goes to seedy hotels to meet with underground porno filmakers to look at their videos for license and none of them can give him what he wants.

 It's what Max thinks he is, or at least what he can become.
+It's what he wants to be and he's willing to fake it until he makes it.

 Max's personal video pirate, Harlan (Peter Dvorsky: THE DEAD ZONE, TERROR ON TRACK 9 [TV]), has tapped into a signal from out of Malaysia.
 It's brutal and coarse, violent and sexual.
 Max has never seen anything like it, but it's the very thing he's been looking for.
 It's called VIDEODROME and it appears to be a 24 hour non-stop snuff channel.